-Greater Wisconsin Appraisal Management LLC upholds the utmost professional ethics
+Honesty and Integrity: Greater Wisconsin Appraisal Management LLC

-By and large, appraising a long term career.
-Requirements to become a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question these days that real estate appraisal can definitely be dubbed a profession rather than a trade.
+Appraising is a profession, and appraisers are professionals.
+The rigors of becoming a licensed appraiser have increased more than ever in the past.
+That's why it goes without question in this day and age that real estate appraisal can unquestionably be called a profession rather than a trade.
 In our field, as with any profession, we must follow strict ethical considerations.

-We have a great deal of obligations as appraisers but our primary duty is to our clients.
-More often than not, in residential practice, the appraiser's client is the lender ordering the appraisal.
-Appraisers are required to only disclosing information to their clients, and as a homeowner, if you would like to review an appraisal report, you should get it from your lender.
-Other obligations also include, numerical accuracy depending on the scope of the assignment, acquiring and sustaining a respectable level of competency and education, and the appraiser must conduct him or herself as a professional.
-Here at Greater Wisconsin Appraisal Management LLC, we take these ethical responsibilities very seriously.
+For an appraiser the chief responsibility is to their client.
+More often than not, for a standard residential appraisal, the appraiser's client is the lender ordering the appraisal.
+Appraisers are privy to a lot of data, and like an attorney can only discuss many matters with their client.
+As a homeowner, if you want to review the appraisal document, you should request it through your lender.
+Other obligations also include, numerical accuracy depending on the scope of the assignment, acquiring and sustaining a certain level of competency and education, and the appraiser must conduct him or herself as a professional.
+Maintaining high ethics and client confidentiality is is what we do everyday at Greater Wisconsin Appraisal Management LLC.

-Greater Wisconsin Appraisal Management LLC has an established reputation for providing competent and ethically superior appraisals.
-To learn more Contact us
+Greater Wisconsin Appraisal Management LLC has worked hard for its track record for providing competent and ethically superior appraisals.
+Contact us today to learn more.

-Appraisers will frequently be required to consider the interests of third parties, including homeowners, both sellers and buyers, or others.
-Typically the third parties are clearly defined in the appraisal report.
-An appraiser's fiduciary duty is only to those parties who the appraiser knows, based on the scope of work or other written parameters of the order.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, such as homeowners, buyers and sellers, or others.
+Those third parties normally are spelled out in scope of the appraisal assignment itself.
+An appraiser's fiduciary roll is only to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the job.

-There are also ethical rules that have nothing to do with whom we share information.
-For example, appraisers must be able to produce their work files for a minimum of five years - at Greater Wisconsin Appraisal Management LLC you can rest assured that we stick to that rule.
+There are also ethical rules that have nothing to do with clients and others.
+For example, appraisers must be able to produce their work files for at least five years - at Greater Wisconsin Appraisal Management LLC you can rest assured that we stick to that rule.

-We demand the highest professional integrity possible from ourselves.
-Working on assignments that contingency fees is not something we can consider That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We can't do assignments on percentage fees.
-That is probably the appraisal industries most important rule, because it would tend to make appraisers raise the value of homes or properties to increase their fee.
+We demand the highest ethical standards possible from ourselves.
+Working on orders that contingency fees is not something we can consider That is, we can't agree to do an appraisal report and get paid only if the loan closes.
+We don't do assignments on percentage fees.
+That is probably the appraisal industries most important rule, because it would tend to make appraisers raise the value of homes or properties to increase their paycheck.
 We set ourselves to a higher standard.
-Other unprofessional practices may be defined by state law or professional societies to which an appraiser belongs.
+Other unprofessional practices may be established by state law or professional societies to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be confident we are going above and beyond to objectively determine the home or property value.